-Table 11.2.5 lays out the cash flows to be used in the IRR calculation in table 11.2.8 in the row $Post-tax\ cash\ flows + residual$.
+Table 11.2.5 lays out the cash flows to be used in the IRR calculation in table 11.2.8 in the row Post-tax cash flows + residual.
 This is just the post-tax cash flows calculated above with the residual value of equity added to the cash flow in the last year.
 For any years beyond the last year, the cash flow is 0.

-Table 11.2.6 Post-tax Cash Flows including Imputation Credits calculates the sum of the post-tax cash flows given in Table 11.2.5 and the value of attached imputation credits.
+Table 11.2.6 Post-tax Cash Flows including Imputation Credits plus residual (nominal) calculates the sum of the post-tax cash flows given in Table 11.2.5 and the value of attached imputation credits.
 The value of the imputation credits is given as the tax payable multiplied by the specified value for gamma.
 The residual value of equity is added to the cash flow in the last year to calculate the total plus residual.

-Table 11.2.7 calculates table 11.2.6 in real terms.
+Table 11.2.7 Post-tax Cash Flows including Imputation Credits plus residual (real) converts table 11.2.6 into real terms.